acviana/vercel-nextjs-blog/pages/posts/2024-12-09-weekly-note.md

 >  ssh-keygen -R raspberrypi
 ```

-or you could also just reassign the old static IP address instead to your system as shown later.
+or you could also just reassign the old static IP address  back to your Pi in your router's admin panel.

 **Pi-Hole and PADD:** Now we’ve SSH’ed into the system and we can set up the ad blocker.
 Both Pi-Hole and PADD install easily with `curl` commands following the instructions in their docs.
 Next update the `.bashrc` script to run PADD on login using the instructions in the repo `README`.
 The only remaining step is to configure the Pi to automatically boot into your user which you can do with the `raspi-config` CLI.